History of Amsterdam: World War II

 During World War II, the Nazis invaded the Netherlands and occupied Amsterdam until their defeat in 1945.
 The February strike in 1941 was a unique mass protest against the persecution of Jews in Amsterdam which was unprecedented in occupied Europe.

 Many Amsterdam Jews were hiding which saved their lives.
 Others collaborated with the German occupiers.
-The local police lead by chief Sybren Tulp were particularly guilty.
+The local police led by chief Sybren Tulp were particularly guilty.
 Jews in the Netherlands never lived in an enclosed ghetto, but there was an informal Jewish Quarter.
 During the Nazi occupation, Jews were forced from their homes elsewhere and required to live in the Jewish Quarter.
 From there, more than 100,000 Dutch Jews were deported, including German-Jewish refugees Anne Frank and her sister Margot Frank, who were hidden away from the Jewish Quarter.
 Three-quarters of the Netherlands Jewish population perished in the Holocaust, the highest percentage in Western Europe under Nazi occupation.
 Before the war, Amsterdam was the world's center for the diamond trade which was mostly in the hands of Jewish businessmen and craftsmen.
 The diamond trade essentially disappeared.
 In the postwar period, few Jews returned to Amsterdam.
 The Jewish Quarter's building were largely derelict and vacant.
 During the Hunger Winter of 1944, it is estimated that 20,000 people died in Amsterdam and in the other cities not yet liberated in the west of the Netherlands as a result of the exhaustion.
 The Nazis cut off food supplies and other necessities, the buildings were stripped of wood and furniture for fuel.
 The remnants were left to rot.
 Now the area is characterized by the absence of buildings erected before 1980, when the area was rebuilt.
 The Stopera complex, with the opera and city hall, were built in the 1980s in the area of the old Jewish Quarter.
 The three allied bombings of the Fokker plants caused more than 200 civilian deaths in Amsterdam-Noord.

 The German forces in the Netherlands surrendered to the Allies on 5 May 1945.
 However, the western part of the country remained occupied by the Germans until Allied troops could arrive to disarm them.
 Two days later thousands of people gathered on the Dam, to celebrate and welcome the approaching Anglo-Canadian forces.
 However German troops opened fire on the crowd killing some thirty people.
 A few hours later the first allied troops arrived - the British 49th Reconnaissance Regiment under commander Richard Taite reached the Royal Palace of Amsterdam.
 Taite received the surrender of the German Ortskommandant Oberstleutnant Hans A. Schröder, in preparation for its occupation by the First Canadian Army who arrived the following day..
 On 9 May Tens of thousands gathered on Dam square to celebrate the liberation and listen to speeches by Prime Minister Pieter Sjoerds Gerbrandy.